shockliang/design-pattern-in-csharp/README.md

 * Different facets of an object can be built with different builders working in tandem via a base class.

 ## Factory Pattern ##
+* Motivation
+    * Object creation logic becomes too convoluted.
+    * Constructor is not descriptive.
+        * Name mandated by name of containing type.
+        * Cannot overload with same sets of arguments with different names.
+        * Can turn into 'optional parameter hell'.
+    * Object creation (non-piecewise, unlike Builder) can be outsourced to.
+        * A separate function (Factory method)
+        * That many exist in a separate class (Factory)
+        * Can create hierarchy of factories with Abstract Factory.
+* A component responsible solely for the wholesale (not piecewise) creation of objects.
+* A factory method is a static mehtod that creates objects.
+* A factory can take care of object creation.
+* A factory can be external or reside inside the object as an inner class.
+* Hierarchies of factories can be used to create related objects.